 I still remember that arroz caldo even nearly twenty years later.
 The bowl was picturesque because the recipe called for kasubha or safflower.
-The dried safflower plant had dyed the rice, stock, shredded chicken, and boiled egg a cheery golden color that made it look as intriguing as it was appetizing.
+The dried safflower plant dyed rice, stock, shredded chicken, and a cheery golden colored boiled egg that made it look as intriguing as it was appetizing.
 The image of safflower dotting a yellow porridge canvas like bright red strings of confetti serves as a core memory from my childhood.
 I would gobble up every last savory bite.

 Arroz caldo falls into a category of comfort food that I loved to eat growing up.
 Beef nilaga and adobo were among them.
 These flavors of the dishes are mild and I usually consumed them on a cold day or when I felt sick.

 Arroz Caldo Ingredients